Paris - Ile De France

 Paris 12th District is part of the Faubourg St-Antoine.

-The original village developed around the influential Abbaye de St-Antoine-des-Champs.
+The original village developed around the influential and long gone Abbaye de St-Antoine-des-Champs.

 King Louis XI passed a chart granting the abbey the right of justice on its land.